Appointments can be held by video call, by phone or in person at one of our local offices.

 These figures are based on the personal injury compensation guidelines as outlined by the Judicial College.
 Every effort has been taken to ensure that these figures are as accurate and up to date as possible and are intended as a guide only.

 As with all compensation calculators, the figures stated above only represent the General Damages aspect of your potential claim and do not include any Special Damages you may be entitled to recover.
-So, to receive a more accurate assessment of the potential value of your Limb Loss Compensation Payout, contact one of PSR Solicitors' Serious Injury Lawyers.
+You may also be entitled to interim payments, depending on the severity and effect of your injury on your quality of life.
+To receive a more accurate assessment of the potential value of your Loss Of Limb Compensation payout, contact one of PSR Solicitors' Serious Injury Lawyers.

 There are generally considered to be two categories of limb loss events, traumatic and surgical (or non-traumatic).